The Top European Destinations Where You Should Drive This Summer

 - Stefania van Lieshout, stefaniavanlieshout.com

-#7 Don't Miss Andalusia in Southern Spain!
+#7 Don't Miss Andalusia in Southern Spain, one of the best places to go in Europe!

 One of our favourite places in Europe to drive is in Andalusia in south Spain.
 We came here a few years ago and did a big road trip from Granada, Cordoba, Sevilla, Grazalema and Cadiz.
 It’s absolutely stunning.
 As well as having some of the best beaches, it has beautiful mountain scenery to hike in and of course world class monuments to explore like the Alhambra of Granada and the Grand Mosque of Córdoba.
 Another highlight is the huge array of delicious foods like gazpacho, jamon and paellas.